Pronunciation of Maori Letters

 T Somewhere between the sound of D and T in English pronunciation.

-If you found this useful or interesting, why don't you let others know about it?
-Share
+If you found this article about Māori Pronunciation interesting or useful, let others know about it.